manjunathc/udacity-driveless-car-program/p2-CarND-Traffic-Sign-Classifier-Project/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 LeNet-5 is the latest convolutional network designed for handwritten and machine-printed character recognition.
-I started with Lenet's architecture with  Convolution 3x3.
+I started with Lenet's architecture with  Convolution 5x5.
 The output was 5, 5, 3, 6. without Image normalization, Max Pooling or Dropouts.
 * What were some problems with the initial architecture?
 The validation and testing data accuracy was less than 85-90% even though the training accuracy was around 90%.
 I had to train for the longer duration with many iterations (Epochs > 150).
 It was time consuming and not accurate.

 * How was the architecture adjusted and why was it adjusted?
 I added additional layer with output of 5, 5, 3, 12 with the initial Layer.
-Additional to that I aaded Max pooling along with dropout at multiple layer using an activation function.
+Additional to that I added Max pooling along with dropout at multiple layer using an activation function.
 This was used to reduce overfitting of the data and to improve the accuracy.
 Apart from that I did normalization of entire training set to improve the efficiency of training data.

 * Which parameters were tuned?
 How were they adjusted and why?